 This is a form of online advertising. that can help you keep your brand in front of bounced traffic after they. leave your website.
 The good thing here is that your ads are served only to those who have already visited your site, and are therefore more likely to be interested in what you have to offer.
 This is precisely why these ads have such good ROI potential.
 Finally, these ads have the ability to be used on a plethora of platforms including Google and Facebook.

 And there you have it, a brief overview of the six most commonly used paid advertising forms for you to leverage.
+Before we go, we would like to share one last thing.

 As always, feel free to check out the links below for more digital marketing insight: